 Each edition presents its call for awards.
-The current edition will publish the provided awards and categories on the available website for current edition.
+The next edition will publish the expected awards and their categories in the web that will enable for the event.

 How can I register to attend?

-Attendance at the conference is done through the registration process enabled on the available website for current edition.
-The details of the registration process will be published in that before mentioned website.
+Attendance at the conference is done through the registration process that will be enabled on the available website for next edition.
+The details of the registration process will be published in that, before mentioned, website.

 How can I be the organiser for next edition?

 JNIC can be organized by universities, research centers and technology centers conducting research in cybersecurity, as long as they are established in spanish territory.

 The period for the registration of candidates to organise the next edition opens two months before the current edition of the conference is held, and closes a week before it finishes.

 Candidate organisations must supply the following basic documentation: venue, budget, dates, individual responsible for organising the event, infrastructure and services, and other details, filling and submitting the application form to host the next edition.

 The executive committee for the present JNIC analyses and discusses the information received from the candidate applications presented and selects the one it considers the most suitable on objective grounds.

 With the intention of reinforcing the national decentralised character of this event, priority will be given to candidate centres based in cities where none of the previous five editions of the JNIC has been held in.